 Featured in Chatelaine, Flare, Saturday Night, Modern Woman, Billboard, and The New York Times, Alglukark has also been named one of Maclean’s magazine’s “100 Canadians to Watch”.
 She has performed for Queen Elizabeth II, Nelson Mandela, Canadian Prime Ministers Jean Chrétien and Brian Mulroney, French President Jacques Chirac, as well as several other dignitaries.
 Equally important to her are the people she has performed for and spoken to on reserves, in small towns, and in villages across Canada and the Arctic.

-During her 25-year journey as a signer-songwriter, Aglukark was able reflect on who she is, where she comes from, and the importance of discovery — discovery of history, culture, and self.
+During her 25-year journey as a singer-songwriter, Aglukark was able to reflect on who she is, where she comes from, and the importance of discovery — discovery of history, culture, and self.
 This time has provided Aglukark with the profound knowledge that the Inuit are an extraordinary people deeply grounded in a culture forged by their Ancestors.
 Their journey is what shaped them.